Accident at Work Claim for Compensation

 - Try to find out if there have been any similar accidents or any complaints that may be relevant to your accident.

-- Seek medical advice from your GP or hospital.
+- Seek medical advice from your GP or hospital to have your work injuries assessed and treated as soon as is reasonably possible.

 - Keep a record of any expenses incurred by you.